 Cruising the San Juan Islands

-Your cruise is as much about the journey as it is about each place we visit.
+Your cruise is as much about the journey as it is about each destination.
 Today is a day to revel in the scenery as we make our way through the San Juan Islands.
-As we travel whales, eagles, and seals will be set to the backdrop of the Olympic and Cascade Mountains.
-Our onboard expert will point out wildlife as we cruise or you can just sit back and enjoy the sun on the top deck.
+As we travel, whales, eagles, and seals adorn the backdrop of the Olympic and Cascade Mountains.
+You can listen to our onboard expert point out wildlife as we cruise or you can just sit back and enjoy the sun on the top deck.

 Whale Museum Tour